Why do documents

 need to be apostilled?

-An apostille certifies a document so that document can be recognized and accepted in other foreign countries that are also members of the 1961 Hague Convention Treaty.
+An apostille certifies a document so the document can be recognized and accepted in other foreign countries that are also members of the 1961 Hague Convention Treaty.
 Think of it as mutual reciprocity between countries.

 Was This FAQ Helpful?

-3 out of 3 found this helpful
+6 out of 6 found this helpful

 Still got a question or concern?